 Package 'publishTC'

-Title: Tools to help publish the trend-cycle
+Title: Tools to Help to Publish the Trend-Cycle Component

 Description: This package provides several functions to facilitate the computation of trend-cycle component.
 In particular, the computation can be done: using the Cascade Linear Filter (CLF) Dagum, E. B., & Luati, A. (2008); using the classical Henderson symmetric filter and the surrogate Musgrave asymmetric filters; using a local Parametrization of the Musgrave asymmetric filters (Quartier-la-Tente 2024); extending the Henderson symmetric fiter and the surrogate Musgrave asymmetric filters to take into account additive outliers and level shifts (Quartier-la-Tente 2025).
 Confidence intervals can be computed and several plots are available.

-Authors: Alain Quartier-la-Tente [aut, cre]
+Authors: Alain Quartier-la-Tente [aut, cre] (ORCID: <https://orcid.org/0000-0001-7890-3857>)

 Maintainer: Alain Quartier-la-Tente <[email protected]>